mediadesignpractices/othermill/eagle-othermill.md

 Material removal is accomplished via a collection of `endmills` (which are similar to drill bits).
 Larger `endmills` are "faster" or better at easily removing lots of material quickly, whereas smaller `endmills` are "slower" or better at removing material from increasingly tiny areas.
 Generally one tries to minimize cut time by using the largest `endmills` for as much of the job as possible.

-Two wrenches are magnetically attached to the Othermill in order to facilitate switching out `endmills` from the `collet` (the metal cone that holds the endmills in place), a normal part of completing diferent parts of a job.
+Two wrenches are magnetically attached to the Othermill in order to facilitate switching out `endmills` from the `collet` (the metal cone that holds the `endmills` in place), a normal part of completing different parts of a job.

 !!!!!! insert photo of wrenches on machine here